Two Identities relating Eisenstein series on classical groups: The contribution of the open orbit to

-Here, $g$ is integrated over $H_m(\BA)=\Sp_m(\BA)$ and $u$ is integrated over $U'_{m(n-1)}(\BA)$; $(b,1)^\iota$ is given by \eqref{1.10.2.1}.
-The main point here is to carry out precisely in the metaplectic group the following conjugation (notation as above)
+Here, $u$ is integrated over $U'_{m(n-1)}(\BA)$; $p((b,\bar{\alpha}))^\iota$ is given by \eqref{1.10.2.4}, ($p$ is given in \eqref{1.x.1}).
+Recall that $(\hat{a},1)$ denotes the element $p(\Pi'_v(\hat{a}_v,1))$.
+See right after \eqref{1.1.1'}.
+The main point in showing \eqref{3.22.1} is to carry out precisely in the metaplectic group the following conjugation at each place $v$,

 and show that it is equal to